A generalization of Levin-Schnorr's theorem: Random and complex relative to PA degree and nonstandard models of arithmetic

-Finally, we show that two different styles of definition of complexity coincide by relativization to ${\CPA}$, which is a partial answer to Question~\ref{quest-two-complexity}. \begin{prop} Let $R$ be a rule for a mode.
+Finally, we show that two different styles of definition of complexity coincide by relativization to ${\CPA}$. \begin{prop} Let $R$ be a rule for a mode.
 Then, $X\in2^{\omega}$ is $R$-complex relative to $\CPA$ if and only if it is $\hat{R}$-complex relative to $\CPA$. \end{prop} \begin{proof} We show that if $X\in2^{\omega}$ is $R$-complex relative to $\CPA$, then it is $\hat{R}$-complex relative to $\CPA$.

 Let $X\in 2^{\omega}$ be not $\hat{R}$-complex relative to $\CPA$, and let $Z\in \CPA$.
 By Therems~\ref{general-Schnorr} and \ref{gen-random-relPA}, $X$ is not $(\hat{R}^{\surd})^{*}$-random.
 Thus, there exists $(\hat{R}^{\surd})^{*}$-test $\{U_{i}\mid i\in\omega\}$ such that $X\in\bigcap_{i\in\omega}U_{i}$.
 Define a $\Pi^{0}_{1}$-class $P\subseteq 2^{<\omega}\times 2^{<\omega}$ as